 The Group's policy is to minimize interest rate flow risk exposures on long-term financing.
 Longer-term borrowings, if any, are therefore usually obtained and negotiated at fixed rates.

-At December 31, 2023 and 2022, the Group has no long-term bank borrowings and is only exposed to changes in market interest through its cash and cash equivalents, which are subject to variable interest rates and are deemed not significant.
-The bills payable has short-term duration and with interest rate per annum based on prevailing market rate, has no significant interest rate risk exposure as it is normally settled within three to five days.
+At December 31, 2024 and 2023, the Group has no long-term bank borrowings and is only exposed to changes in market interest through its cash and cash equivalents, which are subject to variable interest rates and are deemed not significant.